hdehaini/cse15l-lab-reports/lab_report_3.md

 ## *-i*

 The `-i` makes case of the input not matter.
-This is useful for:
-- Finding terms in a specific file.
-- To find all terms with the letters of the input, without worryingabout the case of the letters.
+This is useful for finding terms in a specific file without worrying about the case of the letters.

 ```
 $ grep -i risk technical/biomed/1468-6708-3-1.txt